OpenStitching/lir/README.md

 ### LIR based on outline

 Especially for bigger grids the functionality can be further optimized by only analysing the outline.
+This is analysed by calculating the lir for [masks in different resolutions](https://github.com/lukasalexanderweber/lir/tree/performance_comparison/performance_comparison).

 Timings             |  Timings (log transformed) :-------------------------:|:-------------------------:
 <img width="400" src="https://github.com/lukasalexanderweber/lir/blob/performance_comparison/performance_comparison/performance_comparison.svg" /> |  <img width="400" src="https://github.com/lukasalexanderweber/lir/blob/performance_comparison/performance_comparison/performance_comparison_log.svg" />

+The computation costs are saved by analysing only the outline pixels instead of all cells.
+We utilize the fact that the LIR always touches the outline of the cell grid.
 Here is how it works:

 <img width="200" src="https://github.com/lukasalexanderweber/lir/blob/main/readme_imgs/outline_approach/cells2.png">

-We know that the LIR always touches the outline of the cell grid.
 An outline cell can span into one (blue), two (green) or three (red) directions (up, down, left, right):

 <img width="200" src="https://github.com/lukasalexanderweber/lir/blob/main/readme_imgs/outline_approach/direction_map.png">

-By calculating the spans in all possible directions we can obtain a span map as described above, using the largest span reprojected into left to right and top to bottom notation.
+By calculating the spans in all possible directions we can obtain a span map:

 Widths             |  Heights             |  Areas
 :-------------------------:|:-------------------------:|:-------------------------:
 <img width="300" src="https://github.com/lukasalexanderweber/lir/blob/main/readme_imgs/outline_approach/span_map_widths.png" /> |  <img width="300" src="https://github.com/lukasalexanderweber/lir/blob/main/readme_imgs/outline_approach/span_map_heights.png" /> |  <img width="300" src="https://github.com/lukasalexanderweber/lir/blob/main/readme_imgs/outline_approach/span_map_areas.png" />

 To analyse what happens here we'll have a closer look at cell (4,2).
 It can span into 3 directions: left, down and right.
 Going to left and down the maximum span is (3 by 7) which is apparently the cell with the biggest area in the span map<sup>1</sup>.

 However, the information that the rectangle can be expanded to the right is missing.

 <sup>1</sup> TODO cell (1,6) has the same area, there is no feedback to the user if multiple LIRs exist